spacetelescope/PyFITS/docs/source/users_guide/users_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-The :func:`pyfits.open()` function supports a ``memmap=True`` argument that cause the array data of each HDU to be accessed with mmap, rather than being read into memory all at once.
+The :func:`pyfits.open()` function supports a ``memmap=True`` argument that allows the array data of each HDU to be accessed with mmap, rather than being read into memory all at once.
 This is particularly useful for working with very large arrays that cannot fit entirely into physical memory.